wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 = I want to style the list with my own CSS.
 What is the CSS selector of the list? =

 The list is set in a container with the class attribut with the value 'recent-posts-widget-with-thumbnails'.
-So your CSS code can catch the list using '.recent-posts-widget-with-thumbnails ul'.
+So your CSS code can catch the list using `.recent-posts-widget-with-thumbnails ul`.

 = Can the plugin take the first image of a post as thumbnail image? =

-This feature will come in a future version of the plugin.
+Yes.
+And you can select to prefer the first image to the featured image or to use the first image only.

 = Which languages does the plugin support? =